Welcome to our website: You can reach us by phone at (212) 596-0851

 Nothing is more important than understanding rights and protecting interests.
 Traditional and self publishing authors uncertain about their rights and small businesses considering entering the cyber marketplace are at risk if they do not understand the contracts put before them or the laws applicable to their work.
 If you are considering engaging counsel to represent or assist you in your publishing endeavors and copyright or advising about cyber issues and trademark we look forward to hearing from you.
 You expect engaged principals when you retain counsel.
 This is what we offer at reasonable fees.

 Gerald is the author of numerous articles on Internet and domain names, real estate and environmental topics and copyright and contracts and the author of a well-received treatise on trademarks, domain names, and cybersquatting.
 Commentaries on cybersquatting that originally appeared on udrpcommentaries.com are now incorporated in this website as are Blogs jointly authored with Sheila on publishing law, contracts and copyright.
 Other Blog publications: he contributes to Resolution Roundtable, New York State Bar Association, Alternative Dispute Resolution Section.
 A full list of publications is available at http://www.iplegalcorner.com/resume/.
 His essays on trademarks, domain names, and cybersquatting are republished on circleid.com.
 Gerald and Sheila are co-authors of Blogs that originally appeared on legalcornerforauthors.com (copyright and contract law for authors).
 They, also, are now incorporated in this website.

 Sheila J. Levine can be reached at (212) 866-5353.
 Gerald M. Levine can be reached at (212) 596-0851.

-Listen to our videos that we recorded for Lawline.com.
+Listen to our videos that we recorded for Lawline.com on publishing contracts.
 Click right here

-The contents of these essays are intended to provide a general guide to the subject matter.
+The contents of these essays posted on this website are intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.